 13. The Invitation (2015)

-The Invitation‘ is one of those films which is run entirely by what goes on in the background.
+‘The Invitation‘ is one of those films which is run entirely by what goes on in the background.
 The brilliance of it lies in the fact that you never know what is really going on until the climax.
 The last scene will definitely take your breath away.
 It is important to ensure that you go into this movie without even reading the plot summary or having a hint of what it is in order to be completely blown away by it.
 Also, it stars Tom Hardy’s doppelganger, Logan Marshall-Green.
 I had to actually check to confirm that it wasn’t Hardy.
 Twice.
 The film also has Michiel Huisman, Tammy Blanchard and Emayatzy Corinealdi in the supporting roles.
 Just to give you a quick glimpse, it follows the story of a man who attends a party hosted by his ex-wife, but soon grows suspicious of her true motives.

 12. Nightcrawler (2014)

 Dan Gilroy’s ‘Nightcrawler‘ stars one of the best actors of this generation, Jake Gyllenhaal, as the ruthless Louis Bloom.
 The stringer-thriller film, canvasses his nightly sojourns through the streets of LA, working for a local TV news station.
 A common theme in the film is the symbiotic relationship between unethical journalism and consumer demand.
-Gilroy courageously wrote Bloom as an antihero, which eventually came off garnering critical acclaim.
+Gilroy courageously wrote Bloom as an antihero, which eventually garnered critical acclaim.
 It is a parody of the lewd tabloids and news channels that often misrepresent the actual news for their own profit.
 The anti-climax is a perfect example of the character’s psyche, with Gyllenhaal surprisingly missing out on an Oscar nomination (he also lost 20 kgs for the film).
 The director’s ideas of capitalism and unemployment were perfectly showcased in the character’s actions.
-The supporting cast, that includes Rene Russo and Riz Ahmed, does a commendable job creating a dark environment.
-After watching this film, you will be left with the discomfort that often comes with the realization of the extent we are willing to go to serve our purposes.
+The supporting cast, which includes Rene Russo and Riz Ahmed, does a commendable job of creating a dark environment.
+After watching this film, you will be left with the discomfort that often comes with the realization of the extent to which we are willing to serve our purposes.
 Gyllenhaal gives a “love to hate” character in the form of Bloom.

 Read More: Best College Movies of All Time